rjpaskin/codefirst-girls-bristol_source/_sessions/c1s3/5_modifying_bootstrap.md

 Browse through the [navbar section](http://getbootstrap.com/components/#navbar) of the Bootstrap docs.

 {% exercise %}
-1. Look at the html for the [basic starter template](http://getbootstrap.com/examples/starter-template/).
+1. Look at the HTML for the [basic starter template](http://getbootstrap.com/examples/starter-template/).
 2. Use it to add a navbar to your site.
 2. Make it a `navbar-fixed-top`.
 You will need to add